TritonDataCenter/sdc-manta/docs/man/man1/manta-adm.md

   Manages asynchronous operations like garbage collection, metering, and auditing

 **postgres**
-  PostgreSQL databases used for storing object and job metadata
+  PostgreSQL databases used for storing object metadata

 **pgstatsmon**
   Monitoring system for Postgres